ogurashi/Boston-AirBnB-Analysis/readme.md

 Using the conda navigator, open the notebook.
 Ensure the 3 csv files are in the same containing folder as the notebook in order to run the analytics correctly Then run the notebook and view the results.
+The graphs outputted are stored in the same folder as the notebook & the dataset.